OWASP-Foundation/OWASP-wiki-md/Toronto.md

 **Location: PwC Tower, 18 York Street, Suite 2600, Toronto ON M5J 0B2**

-''Due to fire and building regulations, there is a maximum occupancy allowed in the venue, so if you would like to attend it is very important that you RSVP at yuk.fai.chan@owasp.org to confirm your presence\!
+*Due to fire and building regulations, there is a maximum occupancy allowed in the venue, so if you would like to attend it is very important that you RSVP at yuk.fai.chan@owasp.org to confirm your presence\!*

 [NFC Threat
 Landscape](https://www.owasp.org/images/3/38/NFC_Threat_Landscape_OWASP_Toronto_March_2013.pdf)